pushbytes/pushbytes/README.md

 ### C++
 Previous Knowledge:
 I know how to do game hacking (memory modifications, debugging, anti-cheat bypassing (learning) and more)</br>
-I don't kernel development but I do know the basics of it</br>
+I don't usually do kernel development (against messing with drivers lol)</br>

 ### NodeJS